ashayp22/Advent-of-Code-2023/README.md

 - Day 14: Calculating the tilt row by row, and found the answer by finding a cycle after each tilt cycle
 - Day 15: Brute force calculate hash and update each box
 - Day 16: BFS by not re-visiting a position and heading in the same direction as before
+- Day 17: Graph transformation with layering and running Dijkstra's algorithm